chantallexandra/OnlineMovieTicketApplication/README.md

 # OnlineMovieTicketApplication

-Designed and Developed By: Chantal Montgomer, Emily Bao, and Yuhan Wang.
+Designed and Developed By: Chantal Montgomery, Emily Bao, and Yuhan Wang.

 Final Project for CISC 332 - Database Management Systems